incountry/sdk-java/README.md

 **NOTE**

 You should provide a specific encryption key via `SecretsData` passed to `SecretKeyAccessor`.
 This secret should use `true` flag `isForCustomEncryption`.
+This secret should use flag `isForCustomEncryption` instead of the regular `isKey`.

 ```javascript
 secrets_data = {